Skip to main content

 If the temporary assignment is done on a reduced-time basis, the employer indicates the option they choose to pay the wages and benefits when they complete the Temporary work assignment form.
 Choices can be made when completing the steps to be followed to propose a temporary assignment (in French only)

-Interruption of a temporary assignment
+Interruption or end of a temporary assignment

 The worker is obliged to do their temporary assignment.
 Certain situations, whether work related or not, may interrupt the temporary assignment.
-This interruption may affect payment of the income replacement indemnity
+This interruption may affect payment of the income replacement indemnity.

 Laws and regulations